Focus areas

 Green development.
 Decarbonization and circular economy

-UNDP is assisting the Government of Moldova in its transition towards low-emission, green and climate-resilient development, by building up institutional, legal and individual capacities to respond to the green and resilient development objectives.
-UNDP is intending to build strong alliances for advancing green transition agenda, contributing to transitioning to circular economy practices, fostering private public partnerships and encouraging investments in energy efficient and circular solutions.
+UNDP is assisting the Government of Moldova in its transition toward a low-emission, green, and climate-resilient development pathway by strengthening institutional, legal, and individual capacities to respond to green development objectives.
+UNDP also works to build strategic alliances for advancing the green transition agenda and promoting the shift to circular economy practices.

 In depth